Q&As on COVID-19 vaccines: safety, effective, dosing, ethnicity, chemsex, Halal?

 Please continue to limit your risk of catching or transmitting COVID-19 before this.
 Please continue to wear a mask in shared indoor spaces, to limit social distancing and to use hand hygiene until you have the full protection from the vaccine.

 Some guidelines still recommend being careful after this time.

 Will the COVID-19 vaccines work against the new variant viruses?

-Most researchers think the vaccines will still be effective against new variants.
+Some researchers think the vaccines will still be effective against new variants.